-Every Hoya can stop the spread by:
+Every Hoya can stop the spread and protect vulnerable community members by:

 - Knowing the signs and symptoms of COVID-19, checking for them regularly and reporting them when they occur.

-- Washing your hands (for the full 20 seconds!) or using hand sanitizer regularly
+- Washing your hands (for the full 20 seconds!) or using hand sanitizer regularly.

-The university has developed a standard style for signage for the Every Hoya Everywhere campaign to ensure that all campaign assets are consistent and eye catching.
+The university has developed a standard style for signage for the Every Hoya Everywhere campaign to ensure that all campaign assets are consistent and eye-catching.
 Several signs have been created for you to download and share.Back to Top

 Individuals who fail to comply with the University’s public health guidelines could endanger themselves or others.
 Serious or persistent noncompliance may result in ongoing suspension of access to campus and University facilities, and corrective or disciplinary actions and sanctions under the procedures set forth in campus student codes of conduct or professionalism, the Faculty Responsibilities Code, and Human Resources policies, as applicable.Back to Top